-6 Common Small Business Accounting Mistakes
+6 Common Accounting Mistakes In Small Business with Solutions

 Mix Up in Personal and Business Finance

 This is the most common mistake every small business makes.
 This mistake happens when personal expenses get mixed with the business expenses, and business income is entered into personal accounts.
 Accounting errors also take place when you use your personal assets for business purposes, which leads to inaccurate financial records.
 It can increase your business’s IRS audit risk and may cause loss of valuable business deductions.
+So, it is important to maintain the small business finance effectively to get success in business.

 How to Avoid this Problem?